singuerinc/bi/README.md

-# Bigger-Instagram
+# Bigstagram

-It's an application that display images from your instagram but bigger and in different ways!
+Is an application that displays images from your instagram but bigger!